The Lambeth Local Plan 2015 was adopted on 23 September 2015.

 1. Lambeth Local Plan 2015

 The Local Plan was examined by an independent planning inspector.
-The examination concluded on 11 August 2015 when the Inspector issued her final Inspector’s Report and modifications.
+The examination concluded on 11 August 2015 when the Inspector issued her final Inspector’s Report and the final Inspector's modifications.
 The Inspector found the Lambeth Local Plan to be sound and legally compliant, subject to incorporating the main modifications set out in her report.
 The council made all main modifications to the Local Plan as recommended by the Inspector, as well as all additional modifications, and the Plan was adopted on 23 September 2015.

 2. Local Plan Policies Map